Workiva/over_react/doc/flux_to_redux.md

 > These steps are just a set that make sense for general situations and may not make sense for every library.
 If the path forward is unclear, they can be referred to for guidance but may need adjustment or supplemental steps.
 1. __Diagram store and component relationships.__ While perhaps challenging and time consuming, creating a diagram that illustrates generally which components care about which stores could prove invaluable to planning the update process.
 1. __Break the refactor into groups that includes the stateful layer and the UI layer.__ Are there small chunks of the system that can be updated without touching the messiest knots in the system?
 If so, identify them.
 If this step seems particularly challenging or reveals large roadblocks, consider an [Influx architecture](#influx-architecture)
-1. __Refactor all the stores and reducers in that group into one.__ By doing the stores and reducer at the same time, you can completely invalidate a single store at a time.
+1. __For each group, refactor all the stores.__ By doing the stores and reducers at the same time, you can completely invalidate a single store at a time.
+In other words, you can move all the necessary state logic into the new state class and move the state mutation logic into the reducer.
+Then, the entire Flux store can be deleted.

     If you have already created a state class and a reducer for an earlier store group, continue adding to the same reducer and state class.
 Worth noting is that these app examples use a very simplistic reducer approach, and understanding the options with reducers may be worthwhile.
 Because there are multiple ways to implement reducers, it is likely one will make more sense than others.
-1. __Create any new action classes that are necessary.__
+1. __Create any new action classes that are necessary.__ After refactoring a Flux store, it should be clear which actions need to be converted to Redux actions.
 1. __Refactor components into connected components.__ Update the component to `UiComponent2`, removing all Flux boilerplate, and wrapping the already declared factory with the `connect` call.
 1. __Move on to the next group.__ If the refactor has multiple groups of stores and components, move on to the next one.
 1. __Add a `ReduxProvider` around the component tree.__ Once it makes sense, wrap the tree in the `ReduxProvider` component.